• Skip to primary navigation

 Whole Spices- Spicy Pongal is a thing for many people.
 As such, Ven Pongal is bland.
 So we add whole black pepper and cumin seeds to make this interesting.
 Not only do these whole spices add flavor but they also help easy digestion.

 Ghee- Clarified butter or ghee is the lifeline of any Pongal.
-If you are making Ven Pongal, i suggest adding 1 tablespoon oil plus ghee while cooking the millet and dal.
+If you are making Ven Pongal, i suggest adding 1 tbsp oil plus ghee while cooking the millet and dal.
 Adding oil will ensure that the Pongal doesn’t become cakey and solid even after it cools down.

 Curry leaves and Ginger– Both these ingredients are crucial.
 Ginger not only adds flavor but also aids in easy digestion.
 Curry leaves add a fantastic earthy flavor to the Pongal.